Water Heater Replacement – Exploring Your Options

 It has happened to the best of us.
-The fateful day where you finally have to change out that old dinosaur of a water heater living in your basement – hopefully because you knew it was nearing the end rather than waking up to a basement full of water.
-Whatever the cause, water heater replacement isn’t ever a fun thing to do.
-However, there are a few different options that must be considered before you make a major investment in your home.
-Here are a few things to consider:
+The fateful day where you finally have to change out that old dinosaur of a water heater living in your basement.
+This is hopefully because you knew it was nearing its end, rather than waking up to a basement full of water!

 Conventional water heater replacement vs tankless system